aeirola/pendix-bike-lights/README.md

 The [Pendix](https://pendix.com) e-bike retrofit kit is a good way to add e-bike capabilities to traditional bikes.
 It offers simple installation and supports multiple different frames due to its unique side-mounted motor.
 This makes it suitable for various cargo bikes as well.
 One issue with the kit is that it doesn't support any way of connecting bike lights to the battery.
 On this site I will describe how I was able to connect front and back lights to the battery.

 The Pendix battery provides a 48V DC current to the drive.
 This is delivered over a magnetic [Rosenberger RoPD](https://www.rosenberger.com/product/ropd/) connector in the battery and battery holder.
 My solution was to tap into this 48V current from within the battery holder housing.
 Luckily, the casing is easily opened with a couple of Torx screws.
 The battery holder housing has enough room to add an additional connection to the underside of the RoPD connector using 2 female spade crimp connectors, as well as a fuse for the bike light circuit.

+### Initial power draw

+The Pendix battery seems to have some kind of

 ## Parts needed